Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Introduction

-The goal of solving the dual problem is to obtain a solution to the original primal problem \eqref{eq:primal}.
-It can be shown easily by Slater's condition that when $f^P$ is convex, strong duality between \eqref{eq:primal} and \eqref{eq:dual} holds, which means that any pair of primal and dual optimal solutions $(\bw^*, \AL^*)$ satisfies the following relation.
+The goal of solving the dual problem \eqref{eq:dual} is still getting a solution to the original primal problem \eqref{eq:primal}.
+It can be shown easily by Slater's condition that when $f^P$ is convex, strong duality between \eqref{eq:primal} and \eqref{eq:dual} holds, which means that any pair of primal and dual optimal solutions $(\bw^*, \AL^*)$ satisfies

-Despite optimization methods for training the dual ERM~\eqref{eq:dual} on a single machine have been widely studied (see, for example, \cite{GXY11c} for a review), adapting them to distributed environments is not straightforward.
-This is due to the following two reasons.
-First, most existing single-core algorithms for dual ERM are inherently sequential and hard to parallelize.
-Second, in distributed environments, inter-machine communication is usually the bottleneck for parallel optimizers.
-Therefore, a careful design to reduce the communication cost is essential.
-For example, even if a slightly larger computational cost might present, algorithms with faster convergence can be preferrable in distributed optimization, because fewer number of iterations implies fewer communication rounds and consequentially lower overall communication cost.
+Despite that optimization methods for the dual ERM problem \eqref{eq:dual} on a single machine have been widely studied (see, for example, the survey paper \cite{GXY11c}), adapting them to a distributed environment is not straightforward due to the following two reasons.
+First, most existing single-core algorithms for dual ERM are inherently sequential and hence hard to parallelize.
+Second, in a distributed environment, inter-machine communication is usually the bottleneck for parallel optimizers and a careful design to reduce the communication cost is essential.
+For example, we may prefer an algorithm with faster convergence even if it takes longer computation time at each iteration as it induces fewer communication rounds and consequentially reduces overall communication overhead.

-In this paper, we propose a distributed learning framework solves \eqref{eq:dual}.
-At each iteration, it minimizes a sub-problem consisting of a second-order approximation of $g^*(X\AL)$ and the original $\bxi^*(-\AL)$.
+In this paper, we propose a distributed learning framework for solving \eqref{eq:dual}.
+At each iteration, it minimizes a sub-problem consisting of the sum of a second-order approximation of $g^*(X\AL)$ and the original $\bxi^*(-\AL)$.
 We study how to choose the approximation to let the proposed approach enjoy not only fast theoretical and empirical convergence rate but low communication overhead.
 After solving the sub-problem, we conduct a line search that requires only negligible computational cost and $O(1)$ communication to ensure sufficient function value decrease.
 With this line search procedure, our algorithm achieves faster empirical performance compared with existing approaches.